 Honesty is the best policy.
 How then do we reconcile this in either language?
 Through extensive study, to be sure.
 I would posit that only from the gospels themselves we cannot ascertain whether or not lepers were allowed to live in the city.
 True, they could not come into the Temple.
 However, Leviticus 13 is describing what to do while dwelling in the wilderness.

-In logical reasoning and arguing this is called a "strawman" argument.
+This is simply a strawman argument.
 In our case, there is no issue with a leper living in the city of Bethany and owning a home and land.
 The strawman here is to invent an issue, for the sake of "proving" that the Greek text must be wrong, and therefore the Aramaic solves the problem.
 This is a logical fallacy.

 One more point on this, and then we'll move on.
 In the case of the leper, I noted that the word as it is spelled in all known manuscripts that give the vowels, spells it as "leper" not "jar."
 Just as I noted that the word is not pointed for "thick rope" but rather for "camel."
 In both of these cases, Aramaic Primacists appeal to a sense of "gotcha" when, in fact, the evidence is stacked against them.
 Given that there are hundreds of Syriac Aramaic texts containing at least fragments of the NT, and that there are multiple witnesses to these texts, and not a single one reads "thick rope" or "jar," shouldn't there be at least one text out there somewhere that contains the "correct" reading?